livepeer/docs/docs/livepeer-quick-start/install-binary-release.md

 ---
 sidebar_position: 2
-title: Install using a binary
+title: Install using a binary release
 ---

-# Install using a Binary Release
+As a video miner you will;

-Run the appropriate commands for your operating system; then, using the same directory, follow the steps to [configure Livepeer](/installation/configuring-livepeer).
+1. **Run the appropriate commands** for your operating system as listed here below

+2. **[configure Livepeer](/livepeer-quick-start/configuring-livepeer)** using the same directory

+## Instructions by operating system
+- Darwin (macOS)
+- Linux
+- Windows

 ### Darwin (macOS)